Command Menu

 pkg update && pkg upgrade

-Install Ubuntu (no, I don't care about your favorite obscure distros like Alpine or Arch-mobile, I want my apt-get to work):
+Install Ubuntu (no, I don't care about your Alpine evangelism, I want apt-get to work):

 bash